The B2B Manufacturing Marketing Guide

 Your brand messaging communicates your brand identity and helps potential customers decide whether you can meet their needs.
 It should attract OEMs whose problems you can solve while subtly signalling to unsuitable OEMs that you would not be a good partner for them.

-It should include information about how your specific services and company culture alleviates the customer pains you have identified.
-Be explicit about customer gains and what it is that you are uniquely able to provide.
+It should include information about how your specific services and company culture alleviate the customer pains you have identified.
+Be explicit about customer gains and what you are uniquely able to provide.

 Your website is more than just a digital business card.
 It's a pivotal tool that can make or break potential partnerships.